-Sponsored Adventure Rider
+Sponsored Expedition Rider

 At some point.
 Later.
 Probably.

 So perhaps that was the first moment that the journey changed for us – before we’d even left.
 We had ideas about people we knew, and they were utterly wrong.
-It raised an interesting question: If we can be that wrong about our everyday friends, how ignorant are we in our assumptions of the rest of the world?
+It raised an interesting question: If we can be that wrong about our everyday friends, how ignorant are we in our understanding of the rest of the world?
 Suddenly, having (or pretending to have) the answers seemed silly.
 I liked that immensely.

 And they usually are.